magic/cli/README.md

 console help output now aligns nicely

 #### 0.0.5
-node 12.4.0 does not have --experimental-node-modules flag.
+node 12.4.0 does not have --experimental-node-modules fladg.

+#### 0.0.6
+readd --experimental-node-modules flag for 13.1.0+